-Complete your art piece by October 9th,2020 carefully following the rules provided in the link on the right.
+Complete your art piece by TBD carefully following the rules provided in the link on the right.

 Artworks that are submitted to Laguna Hills High PTSA, will be recognized, celebrated and judged, while a non-judged Special Artists division celebrates student artists with special needs.
 Laguna Hills High PTSA then sends on a selection of entries to councils and then districts for consideration.
 The final artworks submitted to California State PTA by districts are then considered for Awards of Excellence or Awards of Merit.
 Award of Excellence entries then go on to represent California in the final National PTA judging round.

 If you have any questions, please contact: email@example.com

 The 2022-2023 PTA Reflection Theme is “Show Your Voice!”

 Possible judging levels